SujitBista/medbook/plan.md

   - [x] Test validation and error handling in UI (validation errors, API errors tested)
   - [ ] E2E test for doctor setting availability flow (pending - can be done with Playwright later)

-#### 4.2.2 Admin Availability Management (Future Enhancement)
+#### 4.2.2 Admin Availability Management ✅ MOVED TO TASK 4.0.1

-**Note**: Current implementation allows doctors to self-manage availability.
-However, the intended workflow is:

-- Admins communicate with doctors (outside the system) to determine schedules
-- Admins set availability on behalf of doctors via admin dashboard
-- This ensures centralized control and coordination

-**Status**: Doctor self-service availability management is implemented (Task 4.2.1).
-Admin availability management UI should be added to admin dashboard as a future enhancement to align with the intended workflow.

-- [ ] Add availability management section to admin dashboard
+**Note**: This task has been moved to Task 4.0.1 "Admin Dashboard with Tabs and Doctor Schedule Management" to consolidate admin dashboard enhancements.
+The implementation will include:

+- Tabbed interface for better organization
+- Schedule management integrated into "Manage Doctor" tab
-- [ ] Allow admins to create/edit/delete availability for any doctor
+- Admin can set schedules for any doctor

-- [ ] Add doctor selection dropdown in admin availability form
-- [ ] Optionally restrict doctor self-service (or keep as optional)
+**Status**: See Task 4.0.1 for implementation details.

 #### 4.3 Appointment System (Backend) ✅ COMPLETE